vidrovr-dev/sdk-python/docs/source/users.rst

 Reading user role data
 ----------------------

-To retrieve information about available user roles, you can use the vidrovr.resources.users.Roles object.
+To retrieve information about available user roles, you can use the vidrovr.resources.users.Roles along with the RolesModel data object.

+.. autopydantic_model:: vidrovr.resources.users.RolesModel

 .. autofunction:: vidrovr.resources.users.Roles.read